-If guides like these interest you, please consider supporting me on Patreon.
+If guides or livestreams like these interest you, please consider supporting me on Patreon.

-I ask for patronage because the guides take me many nights and weekends to write.
+I ask for patronage because the guides take me many nights and weekends to write, and the livestreams require a good deal of hardware to produce.
 Knowing that people support my efforts makes a big personal difference.

 Rewards for patrons